aws-samples/openbanking-brazilian-reference-architecture/README.md

 - [Import json File](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/)

-***The configuration file location*** `stub/proxy/client/OpenBankingBrazil.postman_collection.json`
+***The configuration file location:***
+`proxy/client/OpenBankingBrazil.postman_collection.json`

 - [Configure the certificates](https://learning.postman.com/docs/sending-requests/certificates/)

+***Use the following:***
+ 1. `proxy/client/ssl/client.crt`,
+ 2. `proxy/client/ssl/client.key`.
-***Use the following: client.crt, client.key.
-The host is your NLB DNS.***
+ 3. The host is your NLB DNS.

-Finally, you run any of the requests you should be able to see the response as following:
+Finally you can run any of the requests and you should be able to see the response as the picture below:

 ![image](postman.png)